Recently, I had a user in my office get the following errors when trying to open a Word document:

 Method 3 – Delete the Text Converters Key

 If that didn’t work, you need to try editing the registry.
-Make sure you backup the registry before you make any changes.
+Make sure you back up the registry before you make any changes.
 Now open the registry editor by clicking on start and typing in regedit.

 Navigate to the following key: